Herschel Leibowitz: Consultant

-Leibowitz's Law

-For all that he accomplished, however, Leibowitz's scientific and personal philosophies will often be distilled down to a single maxim known as “Leibowitz’s Law.”
-Linking neuroanatomy, psychophysics, and everyday experience, Leibowitz's Law is illuminating for its simplicity, for its accuracy, for its implicit request to honor simple truths, and for reflecting Leibowitz's unique sense of humor.
-Leibowitz's Law states that “You can’t see a damn thing in the dark!”
-It is a telling sample of Leibowitz's unique approach toward science, education, and friendship.

 Honors and awards

 Among his numerous honors, Leibowitz received the American Psychological Association’s Distinguished Scientific Contribution Award for the Applications of Psychology (1994), the American Academy of Optometry’s Prentice Medal (1987), Pennsylvania Optometric Association's Van Essen Award (1987), and honorary Doctor of Science from the State University of New York (1991).
-He launched distant collaborations with the support of fellowships from the Guggenheim Fellowship (1957-58) for research at the University of Munich, Senior von Humboldt Fellowship (1976–78).
+He launched distant collaborations with the support of fellowships from the Guggenheim Fellowship (1957-58) for research at LMU Munich, Senior von Humboldt Fellowship (1976–78).
 In 1983, he was a Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

 He also served on the advisory board of the Pennsylvania Transportation Institute, Penn State Applied Research Laboratory, Center for Higher Education, National Society to Prevent Blindness, and Life-Sight Advisory Committee.
 In addition, he was active on the National Research Council Vision Committee, chairing numerous initiatives.

 Leibowitz was a Fellow of the American Psychological Association, American Association for the Advancement of Science, American Academy of Optometry, Human Factors Society, and Optical Society of America, and a member of the International Perimetric Society, Eastern Psychological Association, American Medical Athletic Association, Association for Research in Vision and Ophthalmology, Society for Scientific Exploration, International Society for Ecological Psychology, American Psychological Society, and Sigma Xi.